 Before we left, from multiple people we were told, “Don’t tell your parents.”
 They claimed that because there was so much overwhelming information at once, our parents wouldn’t understand.
 They suggested we bring in profits first so our parents would be proud of us for taking our own initiatives to become financially independent.

 These people knew I was seventeen years old and they were prying on my parents’ credit card numbers like vultures.
 The immoral manipulation of these people absolutely revolts me, but the only way to survive in the scam once you’re in is to pass the burden onto someone else.

 It was 10:30 and we had been there since 7:00 pm.
 Clint and his boss were our only rides home and we depended on them to leave.
 Looking back, that was a really dumb move on our part, but they would not tell us where we were going and insisted on carpooling.
 I didn’t notice until later that the house we were in had absolutely no furniture either.
-This scam has enough money to buy empty houses out to use for this purpose.
+This scam has enough money to buy empty houses for demonstration purposes.
 Enough money to make these amazing websites, powerpoints, videos, and fake products; it’s an international scheme that we had no chance of fighting.
 We trusted these people and they took advantage of that, who knows who these people really could have been?
 We could have been murdered, we were completely vulnerable to them.